A 240-hectare hunting estate with a hunting lodge to be restored, a farm complex,

 There are three bedrooms on this level, two of which have double-glazed windows.
 The floors are covered with linoleum.

-It includes an old house, in need of complete renovation, with a floor area of approx. 60 m².
+The farm complex includes an old house, in need of complete renovation, with a 60m² floor area.
 It has rendered stone walls, rectangular windows and a gabled roof made of half-round tiles.
 The flooring is paved with terracotta tiles and a fireplace is set against one of the walls.
-The farm also includes a stable, a garage, a barn and a modern built shed of around 1,200 m².
-Another shed houses the pump for a well, which was replaced in 2022, as well as the pipework that provides water for the hunting lodge and the caretaker's cottage.
+The farm complex also includes a stable, a garage, a barn and a modern-built shed with a 1,200m² floor area.
+A storeroom houses a pump for a well, which was replaced in 2022, as well as the pipework that provides water for the hunting lodge and the caretaker's house.

 The grounds